Road trips present unique challenges for packing food for snacks and meals.

 Along the way, I found myself often hungry and struggling to thrive on truckstop food and drive-throughs.
 As I was eager to get from point A to point B, and also aware of the need to minimize the risk of exposure to others during the latter trip, I frequently ate meals out of a cooler or a bin of shelf-stable foods kept behind my driver’s seat.
 Making this the 5-day road trip without restaurants meant that I had to get creative about ways to care for my body by eating well while traveling.

 Especially as a solo traveler on a road trip, I had to be particularly mindful of maintaining my energy throughout the entire drive.
+Keeping organized, focused, and nourished is an important part of a successful road trip according to the experts at besimplyorganized.com.
 Without good nutrition, my blood sugar might drop to hypoglycemic levels, leaving me less able to respond less able to attend and respond as I drove on the interstate (and less able to appreciate the amazing scenery outside my windows!).
 As I learned during that road trip, it’s actually pretty easy to pack food to eat during a long trip in the car.

 With just a little bit of attention to shelf-stable foods and some creativity around meals that can be easily prepared during a road trip with unrefrigerated food, it’s pretty easy to eat well even if you don’t have access to a restaurant or fresh groceries.

 As you can see, although it may seem that options are limited for food on a road trip, the options are actually expansive.
 With creativity and proper packing, you can find a huge variety of meals and snacks to enjoy in the car that will leave you energized, alert, and ready to enjoy your destination on arrival.